OpenAI

 • Whisper.
 Audio transcription, open weights.
 Released in 2022 and updated subsequently.

 • gpt-oss.
-Open-weights MoE models with 20B and 117B parameter variants, released in August 2025.
+Open-weights MoE models in 20B and 120B parameter variants (gpt-oss-20b at 21B total / 3.6B active; gpt-oss-120b at 117B total / 5.1B active), released in August 2025.
 Positioned by OpenAI as a contribution to the open-source ecosystem.

 OpenAI's product surface includes ChatGPT (Free, Plus, Pro, Business, and Enterprise tiers), the developer API, the Custom GPTs marketplace, Codex (a coding agent integrated into GPT-5.5), and Operator (a computer-use agent in beta).